Surfside condominium collapse: Response

-The town of Surfside announced on June 27 that it had contracted with Allyn Kilsheimer, founder and chief executive of KCE Structural Engineers, to study the partial collapse of the Champlain Towers South, assess the condition of adjacent and similar buildings, and provide geotechnical and original-design evaluations.
+The town of Surfside announced on June 27 it had contracted with Allyn Kilsheimer, founder and chief executive of KCE Structural Engineers, to study the partial collapse of the Champlain Towers South, assess the condition of adjacent and similar buildings, and provide geotechnical and original-design evaluations.
 The firm was involved in the forensic analysis of both the aftermath of the attack on the Pentagon during 9/11 and the Florida International University pedestrian bridge collapse in 2018.
 Surfside mayor Charles Burkett said that the town government would locate every document, including all correspondence sent or received, related to the Champlain Towers South building and post it on its web site in the interest of public transparency.

 On July 5, The New York Times published an in-depth report saying that the collapse of Champlain Towers South prompted a review of hundreds of older high-rises in southeast Florida, as the management of other buildings "ignored or delayed action on serious maintenance issues".
-The article includes three annotated color-coded maps identifying buildings which are under scrutiny due to their date of construction and their height.
-The Times also reported that the chief building official in Surfside, Ross Prieto, had reassured residents in 2018 that the tower appeared to be in “good shape,” despite having been made aware of a report warning of critical damage to the building's structure.
+The article includes three annotated color-coded maps identifying buildings under scrutiny due to their date of construction and height.
+The Times also reported that the chief building official in Surfside, Ross Prieto, had reassured residents in 2018 that the tower appeared to be in "good shape," despite having been made aware of a report warning of critical damage to the building's structure.

-In the weeks following the tragedy, Florida Governor Ron DeSantis promised to review condo association regulations.

-Gov. DeSantis signed into law legislation to require stricter inspections for condominiums codifying a deal legislators reached in response to the deadly condo collapse.

 On July 14, the Miami-Dade Police Department released 911 calls from the collapsed Champlain Towers South.

 Aftermath

 In what was termed a show of respect for victims and their families, the City of Miami Beach canceled its annual Fire on the Fourth festival, which was scheduled to be held blocks away at 72nd Street and Collins Avenue at the North Beach Bandshell.
-Other Independence Day events were canceled in the metro Miami area, both to show respect to those affected by the collapse and to avoid worsening an already bad traffic situation due to road closures and detours associated with rescue efforts in Surfside.
+Other Independence Day events were canceled in the metro Miami area, both to show respect to those affected by the collapse and to avoid worsening an already bad traffic situation because of road closures and detours associated with rescue efforts in Surfside.

 Removal of debris

 Some of the structural elements from the rubble were transported to a warehouse at an undisclosed location for analysis and testing.
-Additional debris, including concrete, personal belongings, and damaged cars from the parking garage, was transported to an empty field near the intersection of Interstate 95 and Florida's Turnpike (SR 91), approximately 10 miles from the building collapse.
+Additional debris, including concrete, personal belongings, and damaged cars from the parking garage, was transported to an empty field near the interchange of Interstate 95 and Florida's Turnpike (SR 91), approximately 10 miles from the building collapse.